onflow/flow/flips/20210824-fcl-tx-payer-service.md

 other than the proposer or any of the authorizers of a transaction.

-A transaction payer service would be a service that facilitates signing as the payer for transactions that it receives.
+A transaction payer service would be a service that facilitates signing as the payer for a given transaction.

 ## Motivation